viacheslav-athena/scripts/README.md

 ### Errors

 If you have errors - look comments in the install script.
-And dont forget to install the same versions of OpenCV and Contrib
+And dont forget to install the same versions of OpenCV and Contrib For 08.2018 caffe works with OpenCV version 3

 ### hashteg
 caffe installation, caffe bash autoinstall